 Individual play texts are available in many forms.
 The Arden Editions and that of Cambridge University Press give scholarly introductions and also notes on performance history.
 There are also excellent editions from Oxford World's classics and Penguin with introductions on key themes.
-Each edition of the plays should contain further reading list of books and articles that may prove helpful.

-A number of the books (such as the Cambridge Companion series and those of the Blackwell Guides to criticism) offer a range of essays covering different topics and perspectives in one volume.
-Palgrave offer a number of Casebook editions with collections of critical essays on the plays.
+The Cambridge Companion series and those of the Blackwell Guides to criticism offer a range of essays covering different topics and perspectives in one volume.
+Palgrave Casebook editions give collections of critical essays on the plays and genres.